Ladell McLin

 Ladell McLin is an American blues musician.

 Life

-Ladell McLin is an American blues musician who was born on the Southside of Chicago, Illinois, to a family of musicians.
+McLin was born on the Southside of Chicago, Illinois, to a family of musicians.
 His mother, singer Marsha McLin, and his father, musician Lamont Braswell, instilled music in Ladell's life from a young age.
-Braswell, coming from the doo-wop era, had roots with the South Side Chicago singer bands including with The Chi-Lites, of which his cousin, Marshall Thompson, was a founding member.
+Braswell, coming from the doo-wop era, had roots with the South Side, Chicago singer bands including The Chi-Lites, of which his cousin, Marshall Thompson, was a founding member.
 In addition, Braswell worked as a music composer, as well as a jazz drummer, playing with Muddy Waters and Howlin' Wolf.
 McLin's grandfather was jazz trumpeter Woodrow Braswell who played for Billie Holiday.